albertzheng07/Advanced_Lane_Finding/writeup_project.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+Some of the issues that I was having is getting the look ahead filter to work as intended.
+The current implementation does the full convolution search on each image rather than a local search.
+I wrote the Line class with the intended functions, but wasn't able to successfully debug the average fit calculation.
+The performance was still acceptable, but the computing power required to search for the lane lines each time is overused.
+The pipeline could fail if the lane lines change drastically in position (narrower or wider all of a sudden) where the perspective transform would no longer capture the correct source points.
+If there was a lower weight algorithm with high enough confidence to dynamically calculate the source points, this would provide more robustness to the pipeline.